dsilabs/zoom/README.md

 $ mkdir apps && cd apps
 ```

-To let Zoom know where to find this apps directory add it to the `site.ini` file.
+To let the zoom command know where to find this apps directory add it to the `site.ini` file.
 In your `site.ini` file, which you'll find in the web/sites/localhost directory look for the path setting in the [apps] section of the and add the path to your apps directory.

 Next, let's create the blog app.
 Start by creating a blog directory in your apps.